Jardines del Rey Airport: History

 In the early 1990s, the Cuban government began to develop the tourism sector in Cayo Coco, and several resorts were constructed.
 To reach Cayo Coco, tourists had to fly to Máximo Gómez Airport on the mainland and then take a one-hour bus ride to the island.
 In order to make travel to Cayo Coco more convenient, the Cuban government announced in 1999 that it would build a new airport on the island itself.
 Environmentalists disapproved of the site selected for the airport, but the government responded that the site was located in a zone already designated for infrastructure development.
 Meanwhile, the existing Cayo Coco Airport on the island, situated in a more environmentally sensitive area, would be demolished and reforested.

 Construction of the airport commenced in January 2000.
 Later in the year, Spanish airports company Aena signed a contract with the Cuban government to build and operate the new airport, thus becoming the first foreign entity to manage a Cuban airport.
 Management is shared with the Cuban company ECASA.
 The first phase of the project was completed in early 2002, which encompassed the construction of the runway, taxiways, apron, air traffic control tower and a temporary terminal with a capacity for 150 passengers.
 The airport was officially inaugurated on 26 December 2002 upon the completion of a larger terminal, which brought the airport's annual capacity to 1.2 million passengers.

 The airport suffered major damage from Hurricane Irma in September 2017.
 Authorities proceeded with a significant renovation of the terminal, rebuilding the walls with concrete so that they can better withstand such conditions in the future.
 In addition, new stores were built and a centralized air-conditioning system was installed.
 Jardines del Rey Airport was able to reopen in early November 2017, in time for the start of the winter tourist season.

 Infrastructure

 Terminal

 The terminal is 6,000 m2 in size and can handle 600 passengers per hour.
 Its amenities include two VIP lounges, a snack bar, restaurant, duty-free shops and a currency exchange booth.

 Airfield

 Jardines del Rey Airport has a single runway, 08/26, which measures 3000 × 45 m and is equipped with an instrument landing system.
 The apron has three parking spaces and is connected to the runway by two taxiways.

 Airlines and destinations

+The following airlines operate regular scheduled and charter flights at Jardines del Rey Airport: